mabogunje/website/user/pages/01.home/_latest_projects/01.tmc-digital-communications/project.md

 **Accomplishments**

-* Converted Newsletter to Digital, with a following of 1K+ and an open rate consistently 10 - 25% above the industry average.
+* Converted Newsletter to Digital, with a following of 4K+ and an open rate consistently 10 - 25% above the industry average.
 * More than doubled website traffic *without* paid advertisements.
 * Gained new leads and clients through our new/improved channels.
 * Analyzed &amp; Identified key areas for further growth &amp; improvement.

-Results like these could soon be yours too!
-We intend to begin providing Technology services to local businesses this year.